- Published 3 months ago on

 So, some of the major festivals in Nepal that usually take place in October are not celebrated at all, or with great pleasure, in the Everest zone.
 You may come across Dashain and/or Tihar if you fly to Nepal in October and pass through Kathmandu.

 These are the two main festivals for most Nepalese people.
-Dashain reflects the victory of good over evil, and it is a time when most Hindu Nepalese are able to move back to their hometowns or villages.
+Dashain reflects the victory of good over evil, and it is a time when most Hindu Nepalese can move back to their hometowns or villages.

 Tihar falls immediately after Dashain; Dashain occasionally falls in September, and Tihar falls in October or November.
 If you're going through Kathmandu during Dashain, it's necessary to make arrangements.